AnsonYua/cardGameMobile/designRef/doc/slotdisplayRequirement.md

         }
 if it is hand card and selected, and click activate action , it will equalvnace to trigger play card as command .

-when player check skip action it will call this api,  curl 'http://localhost:8080/api/game/player/playerAction' \
+when player click skip action it will call this api,  curl 'http://localhost:8080/api/game/player/playerAction' \
   -H 'Accept: */*' \
   -H 'Accept-Language: zh-TW,zh;q=0.9,en-US;q=0.8,en;q=0.7,zh-CN;q=0.6' \
   -H 'Cache-Control: no-cache' \